Centre Picasso de Gósol Gósol

 Pablo Picasso in Gósol, 1906

 Pablo Picasso, who was 24 years old at the time, decided to leave the city to reconnect with nature and seek new inspiration.
-In 1906 he was living in Paris, he was financially comfortable after having sold all the paintings in his studio, and he wanted to return to Barcelona to visit his parents, his sister and his friends.
-He also wanted to take the opportunity to introduce them to his partner, Fernande Olivier.
+In 1906 he was living in Paris, financially comfortable after having sold all the paintings in his studio, and wanted to return to Barcelona to visit his parents, his sister and his friends.
+He also wished to introduce them to his partner, Fernande Olivier.
 A doctor friend recommended a small mountain village in the Pyrenees, on the way to Andorra: Gósol.

-This is how Picasso begins Gósol 1906, with the artist arriving on the back of a donkey to this small Pyrenean town.
-His sketchbooks reveal the strong influence that the landscape of Gósol had on his work, and how his painting began to evolve from a figurative style to a more synthetic and abstract representation of the environment.
+This is how Picasso, Gósol 1906 begins, with the artist arriving on the back of a donkey in this small Pyrenean village.
+His sketchbooks reveal the strong influence that the landscape of Gósol had on his work and how his painting began to evolve from a figurative style towards a more synthetic and abstract representation of the surroundings.

 The other protagonists